RayHightower/RayHightower.com/_posts/2014-10-21-geekfest-and-openrov.markdown

 [Geekfest](http://www.meetup.com/Geekfest/events/207936312/) is a weekly event hosted by Groupon's engineering team.
 Every Tuesday at lunchtime, the company invites members of the tech community to present topics that are interesting to a technical audience.

 I wish to express my thanks to Groupon for inviting me to present [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/) at today's Geekfest.

 <!--more-->

-Slides appear below.
-Video will be posted as soon as it becomes available.
+Slides and video appear below.
 Special thanks to [Chelsea Troy](http://chelseatroy.com/2014/10/21/geekfest-ray-hightower-dumps-a-robot-into-lake-michigan/) for creating a real-time blog post about the presentation.

 <center><iframe src="https://player.vimeo.com/video/123900588" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></center>